 Upmarket pen and watchmaker Montblanc offers a 'proper' smartwatch — in that it replaces analog dials with a touchscreen display.
-The Summit 2 is designed to be unisex thanks to its 42mm case diameter, and it too runs Google's WearOS operating system.
+New for 2020, the Summit 2+ replaces the Summit 2 Plus and adds LTE connectivity for the first time.
+The watch is designed to be unisex thanks to its 43.5mm case diameter (up from 42mm for the Summit 2) and it runs Google's WearOS operating system.

 The watch is aimed at frequent fliers and includes an app called Timeshift, which offers advice for combating jet lag.
 The app makes suggestions for caffeine intake, sleeping times and light exposure to help you adjust more quickly to your new timezone.

 The Summit 2 Plus is water resistant to five atmospheres (approximately 50 meters), has GPS for tracking runs, NFC for card-free payments, a highly customizable digital watch face, and a rechargeable battery which is claimed to last up to one week.